RackHD/docs/docs/rackhd/authentication.rst

         "message": "invalid signature"
     }

-A 401 bad request response with 'No auth token' message will be returned if:
+A 401 bad request response with a 'No auth token' message will be returned if:

 - Empty token in request body, ie, auth_token="" or authorization=""
 - No auth_token key in query string or request body, or